microsoft/CorrelationVector/cV - 2.1.md

 **Definition**: V => V.A.B.0

 - A is a 4-byte unsigned integer derived from UTC time as follows:
   - If x is the UTC time in Ticks,
     - Drop the least significant 16 bits of x to create a coarse tick that increments approximately every 6.5 milliseconds
     - Select least significant 32 bits from the output of the previous step that yields a 32-bit coarse tick counter where each tick is approximately 6.5 milliseconds

     A therefore reflects a coarse tick counter that increments approximately every 6.5 milliseconds and overflows once in a little over 328 days.
 - B is randomly generated 4-byte unsigned integer.
 32 bits of entropy yields a probability of collision of 1.15% for 10,000 trials.

-### Spin Examples:
+### Spin Examples

 1. PmvzQKgYek6Sdk/T5sWaqw.1 => PmvzQKgYek6Sdk/T5sWaqw.1.3226329855.4111101367.0
 2. e8iECJiOvUGPvOVtchxG9g.1.23 => e8iECJiOvUGPvOVtchxG9g.1.23.3226332926.1671828776.0